theo-armour/agenda/0-admin/next-village/next-village.md

 * 719-290-0074
 * currently William Sonoma
-* Next: "furniture tore" ~ restoration hardware??
+* Next: "furniture store" ~ restoration hardware??

+### Questions

+* What do you like doing?
+* Skills?
+Strengths?
+* Want to learn?
+* Goals: short & long
+* Five years

+Things to help with

+* Newsletter: interviews, photography, mailings
+* Residents: help with errands, rides, visits